Growth Product Management InternUniShackDelivered

 OUTPUT

 15 user stories that bridged raw feedback and product decisions.
+9 of 12 proposed actions adopted for the roadmap, 3 deprioritized due to engineering capacity constraints.

 03

-Instagram & Email Messaging Pilots
+Instagram and Email Messaging Pilots

 Growth Experiments